Carmel School first International School to join JPC School Club

-Carmel School Association comprises nearly 400 students aged 1-18 from countries all over the world, and it is in part this international community and thriving cultural exchange that makes Carmel such an exciting institution to study in.
-But then, of course, these are just numbers, and can give only a sliver of a sense of what it means to be a student at one of our three campuses.
+Carmel School comprises over 400 students aged 1-18 from countries all over the world.
+It is in part this international community and thriving cultural exchange that makes Carmel School such an exciting institution to study at.

 Below you can watch some videos that give you a sense of what it's like to be a student at Carmel School Association.